OmkarShejul/OmkarShejul/README.md

 ## 😄 Pronouns

-You can call me **Omii** — it's short, friendly, and easy to remember!
+You can call me **Omii** — it's short, friendly, and easy to remember....!

 ## ⚡ Fun Fact